This article was updated in July 2022.

 Within 60 days, you should establish a thorough marketing plan with documented KPIs and goals.
 Both organizations need to be on the same page when it comes to your key differentiators and your target audience.
 Marketing strategies need to be locked down and sales plans ready to launch.
 Use this time to establish quarterly meetings to review goals and metrics.

 Finally, by 90 days you should start to see some results.
-You have begun to run your marketing programs and can see whether or not you are moving towards your agreed-upon goals.
+You have started to run your partner marketing programs and can see whether or not you are moving towards your agreed-upon goals.

 Quality over quantity

-Instead, focus on a few partners whose offerings complement your program and your product.
+Instead, focus on a few partners whose offerings complement your program and your product and have the potential to be a long-term fit.
 Spend the time getting to know one another, build your relationship, and learn how you can best work together.
 Establishing this from the beginning will create a strong foundation for your partner program, and will allow it to grow and scale.

 Partner vs. company events